Christian Home Educators of Colorado exists to defend your family’s freedom and help you homeschool with confidence.

 Bill Roach, Board President

-Bill Roach has been on the board for over 20 years and has served as President for a majority of those years.
+Bill Roach has been on the board of Christian Home Educators of Colorado for over 25 years and has served as President for a majority of those years.
 He and his wife Shalyn have been blessed to be able to disciple all five of their children and homeschooled them all since the beginning.
 Bill and his family work in various family businesses and enjoy the blessing and challenge of working with each other.
 Even as the older ones get married, the Roaches have been blessed to continue to minister and work together.
 The Roaches have served in various positions within CHEC including Conference Coordinators.
 Their heart’s cry is to continue to see more families draw closer together and closer to their church community as they grow in the grace and knowledge of our Lord Jesus Christ.
-The Roaches recently moved to Franktown and have seen the fruition of a vision of having parents living with them and also two of their children’s families living close by.
+The Roaches will be moving to Elbert County soon and fulfilling a lifelong vision of living next to most of the children and grandchildren!
 To God be the glory, great things He has done!

 Chad was homeschooled in Colorado his entire life and feels overwhelmingly blessed by the strong foundation his parents and mentors gave him early in life.
 He is passionate about encouraging and supporting families in discipling their children in the Christian faith.
 Graduating at age 16, Chad went on to pursue legal education and started several businesses.
 Now in his 30’s, he now owns numerous companies in the investment, financial, and real estate industries.
 Chad is married to his beautiful wife Becky – another homeschool graduate – and together they have 4 children.